hackfestca/hfscoreboard/README.md

 Install
 =======

-This procedure will describe a three(3) tier architecture but all steps can be done on a single box.
+This procedure roughly describe a three(3) tier architecture but all steps can be done on a single box.
 Let's say we have the following topology:

 * 2x Web presentation servers at 172.28.71.11-12, resolving to scoreboard.hf (cyclic round robin)
 * 2x Web application servers at 172.28.70.22-23, resolving to sb-app01.hf and sb-app02.hf